jupyterlab/frontends-team-compass/docs/team/member-guide.md

 # Membership guidelines

-This page holds resources for members of the JupyterLab Council.
+This page holds resources for members of the Jupyter Frontends Council.
 They're meant to guide members to be happy, productive members of the team!

 ## What are the team resources?